Gouldian0120/czeus/README.md

 - Structured message data
 - Good OOP encapsulation of network modules

-# Examples

-There are examples of a TCP client and TCP server under `examples/`.
-The server is an echo server, which sends back messages

 ## Build
 ### Linux & MacOS
 CMake 3.0.0 or higher.